RolandPheasant/TailBlazer/README.md

 >It has to be fast, intuitive, functionally rich and the code has to be 100% reactive.

-So here we go, my first attempt I have come up with this
+So here we go, my first attempt I have come up with this:

 ![Tail Blazer](https://github.com/RolandPheasant/TailBlazer/blob/master/Images/Tailing.gif)